 Degree programs established by the institution must meet state mandated requirements for general education.
 Degrees must be submitted to the Chancellor's Office for final approval.
-There are two different types of credit certificates that can be awarded by the College: Certificates of Achievement, which are transcriptable and are between 12 and 59.5 units; Career Certificates, which are not transcriptable, do not require Chancellor's Office approval, and are below 12 units.
-Career Certificates are meant to provide students with a group of classes that will prepare them for a specific career or industry certification.
+There are two different types of credit certificates that can be awarded by the College: Certificates of Achievement, which are transcriptable and are between 12 and 59.5 units; Certificates of Accomplishment, which are not transcriptable, do not require Chancellor's Office approval, and are below 12 units.
+Certificates of Accomplishment are meant to provide students with a group of classes that will prepare them for a specific career or industry certification.